Updated on by Hayley Brown

 An iPaaS solution can help build internal integrations.
 This helps your in-house sales team or creates external workflows for your customers.
-Business automations could look something like making sure sales data is combined and up to date across all sales systems.
+Business automation could look something like making sure sales data is combined and up to date across all sales systems.

 As well as being triggered when a deal reaches a particular stage in the sales pipeline.
 This can help with automating pipeline management.
 This creates tasks and reminders for your sales team when a deal is created.

 Sales & Marketing Integrations